xceedsoftware/DocX/README.md

 DocX makes creating and manipulating documents a simple task.
 It does not use COM libraries nor does it require Microsoft Office to be installed.

-The following [blog post](http://cathalscorner.blogspot.com/2010/06/cathal-why-did-you-create-docx.html) compares the code used to create a HelloWorld document using:
+The following [blog post](http://cathalscorner.blogspot.com/2010/06/cathal-why-did-you-create-docx.html) from Cathal Coffey compares the code used to create a HelloWorld document using:
  1. Office Interop libraries,
  2. OOXML SDK,
  3. DocX

 ## How can I learn more?

-I have dedicated a blog to DocX.
-I regularly post new code examples [here](http://cathalscorner.blogspot.com/).
+Cathal Coffey's [blog](http://cathalscorner.blogspot.com/) contains some code examples .
 The below videos are also excellent tutorials on how to use DocX.

 [<img alt="Getting started" src="http://i3.codeplex.com/download?ProjectName=DocX&DownloadId=83768" />](http://docx.codeplex.com/Release/ProjectReleases.aspx?ReleaseId=32117#DownloadId=83636)
 [<img alt="Paragraphs and text formatting" src="http://i3.codeplex.com/download?ProjectName=DocX&DownloadId=83995">](http://docx.codeplex.com/Release/ProjectReleases.aspx?ReleaseId=32117#DownloadId=83996)